How to Deep Clean & Season Cast Iron

 Your beloved cast iron cookware heats evenly, can go from the stovetop to the oven and back again, and is naturally nonstick – that is, if it's properly cared for.

 Cast iron cookware is handled differently than other nonstick cookware.
-While it isn't soap or dishwasher safe, it can be easily wiped clean.
+It can be easily wiped clean, so you don’t need to scrub with soapy water or throw it in the dishwasher.
 However, there will come a time when your cast iron pots and pans will need to be deep cleaned and then re-seasoned.
 When they start to look dull, or retain any strong food odor, break out the Simple Green All-Purpose Cleaner.

 Cast Iron General Care & Maintenance